marcoeferro/marcoeferro/README.md

 ### Hi there, I'm Marco 👋
 **Newbie Data Scientist**

 I am a Systems Engineering student who is passionate about transforming data into solutions, using AI to pioneer innovative solutions, expand its applications into new domains, and help people learn about AI.
-Some technologies I enjoy working with include Python, Flask, NumPy, Pandas, Seaborn, Plotly, scikit-learn, Tableau, and TensorFlow.
+Some technologies I enjoy working with include Python, Flask, NumPy, Pandas, Seaborn, Plotly, scikit-learn, among others.

 ### 🔭 I’m currently working on ...
 - Exploratory Data Analysis (EDA) on an Online Retail Sales Dataset 👈